jorgebanegas/webex_meetings_trainings_scheduler/README.md

 * Webex ID and Password

 ### Important Notes
-* In order to have someone else as a host, you must assign a delegete to the user who will be running the script and the host must be within the same webex organaziation.
+* In order to have someone else as a host, you must assign a delegate to the user who will be running the script and the host must be within the same webex organization.
 * Script will generate error due to not having delegate permissions
-* functions.py file will containg all the XML API calls if interested in tweaking the meeting/training details
+* functions.py file will containing all the XML API calls if interested in tweaking the meeting/training details

 ![alt text](images/permission.png)